cipherstash-archive/activestash/README.md

 ## Unique indexes

-ActiveStash supports adding server side unique constraints on `:range` and `:exact` indexes.
+ActiveStash supports adding server side unique constraints on fields.

-Unique constraints are not supported on `:match` indexes.

-To specify a unique constraint on a field add `unique: true`.
+Unique fields can be specified by adding `unique: true`.

 In the below example a unique constraint is added to the email field.

-This will result in a `:match` index and a unique constraint on the `:range` and `:exact` indexes.

 ```ruby
 class User < ActiveRecord::Base